 Three of the Wellington’s crew were laid to rest in a quiet corner of St. Oswald’s churchyard and were given official war graves whilst the other two were repatriated to their home towns.

 The oldest member of the crew was Robert George Macdonald (Sergeant/ Navigator) Serial Number 1380294, who was aged 33, and went by the name of George.
 George was a volunteer and a member of the Royal Air Force Voluntary Reserve.
-He married Kathleen Dovey in 1935, and it is believed that they had one son who was aged about 3 when his father was killed.
+He married Kathleen Dovey in 1935.
+They had a son who was aged about three and a daughter aged six when their father was killed.

-Robert George Macdonald was buried in St Oswald’s churchyard in Filey.
+Robert George Macdonald (shown on the right in this photograph) was buried in St Oswald’s churchyard in Filey.
 He is also commemorated on Claines Village War Memorial, in Worcestershire , the World War 2 Roll of Honour in St John the Baptist Church, Claines and on our war memorial in Pittentrail.

 So, why is Robert commemorated on Rogart war memorial?